levanhieu-git/levanhieu.github.io/content/authors/admin/_index.md

 Recent News:
 - Present: I am serving as Senior Technologist at the FTC's Office of Technology.
-- July 2025: I attended [PETS 2025](https://petsymposium.org/2025/program.php) and served as Session Chair.
+- July 2025: I attended [PETS 2025](https://petsymposium.org/2025/program.php) and served as a Session Chair.
 - July 2024: I completed my Postdoc with Prof. Ensafi at the University of Michigan.
 - Aug.
 2024: I attended USENIX Security 2024, where our paper "[Digital Discrimination of Users in Sanctioned States: The Case of the Cuba Embargo](https://www.usenix.org/conference/usenixsecurity24/presentation/ablove)" won Distinguished Paper Award!
 Congrats to all co-authors!
 - Feb.
 2024: I guest lectured on "Filtering the Online Experience: The Role of Filter Rules in Online Privacy", hosted by Umar Iqbal at Washington University in St. Louis.